WASdev/MoRE-Getting-Started/README.md

 # Deploy apps to a Managed Liberty Server
 After you have completed the installation, it is time to deploy Jakarta EE 10 or Spring Framework 6.x apps to your Managed Liberty Servers.
 This downloads contains a couple of apps to help you get started.
 ## A Jakarta EE 10 application
 The app [modResort](https://github.com/WASdev/more-techXchange-lab/releases/download/0.0.1/modresorts-2.0.0.war) utilises Jakarta EE 10 technologies.
 Clicking the above link to the app to download this war to your local system.
+The source code can be found [here](https://github.com/WASdev/more-techXchange-lab/tree/main/module1/modresorts).

 ### Installing the application WAR file